The Life of Frank Lloyd Wright

 With few architectural commissions coming his way, Wright turned to writing and lecturing which introduced him to a larger national audience.
 Two important publications came out in 1932: An Autobiography and The Disappearing City.
 The first received widespread critical acclaim and would continue to inspire generations of young architects.
 The second introduced Wright’s scheme for Broadacre City, a utopian vision for decentralization that moved the city into the country.
 Although it received little serious consideration at the time, it would influence community development in unforeseen ways in the decades to come.
 At about this same time, Wright and Olgivanna founded an architectural school at Taliesin, the “Taliesin Fellowship,” an apprenticeship program to provide a total learning environment, integrating not only architecture and construction, but also farming, gardening, and cooking, and the study of nature, music, art, and dance.

-Wright’s apprenticeship program lives on today through the Frank Lloyd Wright School of Architecture.
+Wright’s apprenticeship program lives on today through the School of Architecture at Taliesin.

 For Wright, creation continued until the very end